wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 17 And with their false flattering words they led astray some of the children of Columbian Liberty ; for their tongues were smoother than oil.

 18 Evil machinations entered into their hearts, and the poison of their breath might be likened unto the deadly Bohon Upas, which rears its lofty branches in the barren valley of Java.*

-* Of the existence of this wonderful tree there have been joubts : but the reader is referred to the realtion of P. N. Foersch, who has given a satisfacory account of it, from his own travels in its neighborhood.
+* Of the existence of this wonderful tree there have been doubts : but the reader is referred to the relation of P. N. Foersch, who has given a satisfactory account of it, from his own travels in its neighborhood.

 [26]